Benefits of Drinking Pu’er Tea Long-Term

 4. Improving Memory

-Raw Pu'er tea is made from sun-dried leaves after spreading, fixation, rolling, and drying.
+Raw Pu'er tea is made from sun-dried green tea leaves after spreading, fixation, rolling, and drying.
 Fresh raw Pu'er has a cooler nature and a stronger taste.
 Raw Pu'er tea contains higher levels of theanine compared to ripe tea, which is beneficial for improving memory and balancing cholesterol levels.
 However, avoid using tea water to take medication.

 5. Anti-Aging